avizmarlon/100DaysOfCodeChallenge/Journal/Day 3/thougts.md

-Giving only one value to a css property like padding or margin, will set that value to all 4 sides of the HTML element.
+Giving only one value to a css property like padding or margin (properties that can change each side of a HTML element individually), will set that value to all 4 sides of the HTML element.
 E.g.:

 ```css
 .big-padding {